phpbbireland/AiGF/README.md

 # AiGen4M (Ai Generated Full Stack Forum)
 **Current Version** 53 (0.5.3)

-I built a forum using Claude and the prompts below.
+Full stack Forum built using Claude (Sonnet 4.6)
-After initial prompt, it worked out of the box but required one minor non-critical fix.

 I have built a few simple projects with Ai but this was perhaps the smoothest one yet, requiring no input from me to get a working example forum.